mryuichi/docs/vpn_softetherclient.md

 # Setup instruction for SoftEther VPN client

-NOTE: This instaruction asumes using linux on Raspberry Pi.
+NOTE: This instaruction asumes using linux on Raspberry Pi. `testuser/pftest` is an example for User ID and password.

 ## 1. Download VPN bridge from SoftEther Download Center
 - go to https://www.softether-download.com/en.aspx?product=softether